Adinch/ADTrackingSDK-Android/README.md

-Adinch App Install User Guide.
+﻿Adinch Tracking SDK User Guide.
 =====================

 Introduction
 -------------
-This guide will help you to include the Adinch App Install SDK into your application.
+This guide will help you to include the Adinch Tracking SDK into your application.

 SDK Integration
 ---------------

-The following steps should be performed in Eclipse to include the Adinch App Install into your Android Application :
+The following steps should be performed in Eclipse to include the Adinch Tracking into your Android Application :

-1. Include the Adinch App Install SDK library.
+1. Include the Adinch Tracking SDK library.
 --------------
-In your application, create a folder ‘libs’ and drag the jar file adinch_appinstall_sdk.jar into the libs folder.
+In your application, create a folder ‘libs’ and drag the jar file adinch_tracking_sdk.jar into the libs folder.

 2. Add settings to your application manifest :